Torreya01/Data_Science-CW2-2024/README.md

 ### app/

-This is the application script with comment
+This is the application script with comment.

 ## How to run the application